Honor Brocklebank-Fowler

 Overview

 Honor joined Chambers in October 2023 following the completion of her pupillage under the supervision of Alexander Cook KC, Tiran Nersessian, Donald Lilly and James Knott.
-She accepts instructions across Chambers’ core areas, including commercial litigation, company law, insolvency, banking & financial services, and civil fraud.
+She accepts instructions across Chambers’ core areas, including commercial litigation, company law, insolvency, civil fraud and banking & financial services.

 Areas of expertise